ELISH0014/SALES-ANALYSIS-/README.md

 ### Result

 The Analysis results are summarized as follows :
-1. The bulk of the companys sale comes from the small category products
+1. The bulk of the companys sale comes from the small category products .
 2. product category "low" is the best perfoming product in terms of sales .
+3. Discount given is not based on the amount of  prior purchases made .

    ### Recomendations

-   - Invest in marketting and production of products in  category 'low
+   - Invest in marketting and production of products in  category 'low'
+   - Discount should be given should be proportional to numbers of previoius purchases .

 ### Limitations